shanect7/video-game-tittle-screen-design/README.md

 (For more information on @font-face, consider this [website](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face))

-Following that, with the use of the "splash_text" class, we will now apply this custom font to our text, like shown below:
+Following that, with the use of the "splash_text" ID, we will now apply this custom font to our text, like shown below:
 ```
-.splash_text {
+#splash_text {
   font-family: 'minecraftregular', sans-serif;
 }
 ```